 Moving to Denver, Colorado, in 1995, Jim advanced in his career and ultimately left the internal corporate world to start his own successful consulting business.
 Again, with some divine guidance, he met the love of his life, Debbie, whom he married in 2001.

-Since his first marathon in 1989, he has completed a marathon in all 50 states, and now has a total of 91 marathons under his belt.
-He is actively involved in his running group and a member of the Colorado Runners Association.
-Many have been inspired by Jim’s running accomplishments, and he continues to be inspired by the accomplishments of others.
+Since his first marathon in 1989, he has completed a marathon in all 50 states, and now has reached his goal of 100 marathons.
+Though Jim has now retired from marathons, he will still compete in half-marathons, 10K and 5K’s.
+He hopes to continue to inspire runners with his running accomplishments, and continues to be inspired by the accomplishments of others.

-He is now sharing his life stories and how running defined him in his upcoming and anticipated book, One Foot in Front of the Other, which will be published in the spring 2013.
+He is now sharing his life stories and how running defined him in his upcoming and anticipated book, One Foot in Front of the Other, which will be published in 2015.
 His hope is that this book will inspire and motivate, and allow others to reflect a little and become a champion in their own life.